roebel/pysndfile/doc/source/LONG_DESCR.rst

    difference in scaling leads to modification.

 To avoid this problem PySndfile sets clipping by default to on.
-If you don’t like this you can set it to off individually using the PySndfile method set_auto_clipping(False).
+If you don't like this you can set it to off individually using the PySndfile method set_auto_clipping(False).

 Implementation